 Chex Quest is a 1996 Game Mod for Doom, originally shipped in six million boxes of General Mills brand cereals.
 The game itself was notable for being the first CD game to be bundled in cereal boxes as a prize.
 The first game involves the Chex Warrior going down to a colonized planet invaded by a race of aliens called the Flemoids, on a mission to rescue the inhabitants.

 In 1997, Chex Quest 2 was released, but instead of being shipped with breakfast cereals, this time it was distributed exclusively on the Chex Quest website.
 Numerous fansites still distribute the game to this day.

-'s release, former Digital Cafe employees Charles "Chukker" Jacobi and Scott Holman got together, created a new five-map campaign, and released it for free.
+There were rumors of an impending Chex Quest 3, but no such thing ever came to light... until September 2008, more than a decade after Chex Quest 2's release, when former Digital Cafe employees Charles "Chukker" Jacobi and Scott Holman got together, created a new five-map campaign, and released it for free.

 This game provides examples of:

 - Aborted Arc: The reconstructed website contains references to an intro and ending for Chex Quest 2, but they appear to be lost forever.